Indezine Logo

 Figure 2: Options within File menu

-5. Either way, this opens the PowerPoint Options dialog box, as shown in Figure 3.
+8. Either way, you end up with the PowerPoint Options dialog box, as shown in Figure 3, below.
 Make sure you choose the Customize Ribbon option within the sidebar.
-This shows the relevant options on the right side of the PowerPoint Options dialog box (see Figure 3 again).
+Doing so shows the relevant options on the right side of the PowerPoint Options dialog box, as shown in Figure 3.

 Figure 3: PowerPoint Options dialog box

-7. Now choose the custom Ribbon tab added, which already contains a new custom Group (highlighted in red within Figure 3, above).
+10. Now, choose the custom Ribbon tab added, which already contains a new custom Group, as shown highlighted in red within Figure 3, above.
 As you can see, our custom group is bereft of any commands.

-8. To add commands within this custom group, make sure you select the custom group first, as shown highlighted in red within Figure 4.
+11. To add commands within this custom group, make sure you select the custom group first, as shown highlighted in red within Figure 4, below.

 Figure 4: Custom group selected

-10. Next, choose any of the commands you want to add from within the Choose commands from list as shown highlighted in blue within Figure 4, above.
-Once you select the command, just click the Add button (highlighted in green within Figure 4, above).
+13. Next, choose any of the commands you want to add from within the Choose commands from list, as shown highlighted in blue within Figure 4, above.
+Once you select the command, click the Add button, as shown highlighted in green within Figure 4.

 Figure 5: List of other command categories

-13. This will add the selected command within the custom group, as shown highlighted in red within Figure 6.
+17. Doing so will add the selected command within the custom group, as shown highlighted in red within Figure 6, below.

 Figure 6: Command added within custom group

-15. Similarly, continue adding more commands.
-Figure 7 below shows more commands added to the custom group.
+19. Similarly, continue adding more commands.
+Figure 7, below, shows more commands added to the custom group.

-Figure 7: More command added within custom group
+Figure 7: More commands added within custom group

-17. When done, click the OK button within the PowerPoint Options dialog box to get back to PowerPoint interface.
-Figure 8 below shows all the new commands added within the custom group.
+21. When done, click the OK button within the PowerPoint Options dialog box to get back to the PowerPoint interface.
+Figure 8, below, shows all the new commands added within the custom group.

 Figure 8: Added commands showing on the Ribbon